 The identity of an FBI agent who was faulted for making some of the most significant ‘errors’ detailed in a scathing Justice Department inspector general report on FISA abuses against a 2016 Trump campaign associate has been revealed.

-Citing people familiar with the FBI’s ‘Russian collusion’ probe, The New York Times identified Stephen A. Somma, a counterintelligence investigator who works out of the bureau’s New York field office, as “Case Agent 1” from the inspector general’s (IG) report.
+Citing people familiar with the FBI’s ‘Russian collusion’ probe, The New York Times Stephen A. Somma, a counterintelligence investigator who works out of the bureau’s New York field office, as “Case Agent 1” from the inspector general’s (IG) report.

 The IG heavily criticized the FBI for abusing the Foreign Intelligence Surveillance Act court in attaining at least two improper surveillance warrants against Carter Page, a former Trump campaign aide.